 Considering a basement lowering project for your home?
-Lowering your basement is not your everyday home improvement project, though with the real estate prices in Toronto and the scarcity of land, it is a great option for expanding your living space without losing precious yard space.
-If you want to find out more about basement lowering, read on.
+Lowering your basement is not your everyday home improvement project, though, with the real estate prices in Toronto and the scarcity of land, it is a great option for expanding your living space without losing precious yard space.

-Homeowners here in Toronto often ask about lowering their basement.
-It’s easy to see why many select this option for their home.
-In a process sometimes called underpinning, the basement floor is actually dug out a couple feet down.
-This makes the basement more accessible and usable and can add to the value of a home.
-Not only does it change a basement into better-added space, it also adds structural integrity to the home.
+Homeowners in Toronto often ask about lowering their basement.
+In a process often called underpinning, the basement floor is dug out a few feet down.
+This makes the basement more accessible, functional and can add to the value of a home.
+Not only does it modify a basement into a more valuable space, but it also adds structural integrity to the home.

 Preparing for the Basement Lowering Quote

-As with any home improvement type project, there a few things that every homeowner should know and understand before they begin the basement lowering process.
-When it comes to your basement, of course, you are looking for a foundation or underpinning contractor who is a professional and experienced with the type of work you desire.
-You’ll want to find a company that has been in business for awhile, is specifically insured for this type of underpinning work and one that can provide you with plenty of references since this type of project can be disastrous if done wrong.
-When it comes to the structural integrity of your home, it’s always worth checking out a underpinning contractor thoroughly before hiring.
+As with any home improvement type of project, homeowners should be well educated before they begin the basement lowering process.
+When it comes to your basement, you are looking for a foundation or underpinning contractor who is professional and experienced with the type of work you desire.
+You’ll want to find a company that is reputable, insured specifically for this type of underpinning work and one that can provide you with references as this type of project can be disastrous if done incorrectly.
+When it comes to the structural integrity of your home, it’s always worth researching thoroughly for an underpinning contractor before hiring.

 Hiring an Architect or Engineer

 Part of the process for lowering your basement should include getting quotes from at least two professionals for drawings and determining which architect or engineer you plan to use before you even have a contractor come out.
-Doing this part of the process ahead of time shows the contractor that you are serious about the process and will educate you on how the entire process works.
-When a contractor knows you really do plan to have the work done, they don’t mind the 3 to 5 hours that are involved in coming up with a pricing estimate.
-If you skip this step and ask a contractor for a bid on a basement lowering project without doing your due diligence you may end up with a range of pricing that is arbitrary and on down the road it may have no connection with the work performed.
+Doing this part of the process ahead of time shows the contractor that you are serious about the process and will educate you on how the entire scope of work is outlined.
+If you ask a contractor for a bid on a basement lowering project without doing your due diligence, for example getting drawings, you may end up with a range of pricing that is arbitrary and down the road could lead to pricing inconsistencies.

 An experienced underpinning contractor will only work with reputable architects and engineers with experience in basement lowering and can recommend one if needed.
 Here at Nusite, we work with several very reputable engineering firms and architects that specialize in basement lowering.